Step 1: Turn Off Your Flash

 Step 4: Develop an Eye for Available Light

 Even with all these tips, you might still find yourself at locations where the available light isn’t enough, and everything is too dark for decent photos.
 The trick is to really explore your surroundings for good lighting conditions.
 Experiment a little by moving around, and try different angles.

-Step 4: Now even with all these tips, you might still find yourself at locations where this is all not enough and everything is still too dark for decent photos.
-The trick is to really explore your surroundings for good light conditions.
-You need to experiment a little by moving around and trying different angles.
 Once you’ve found really good light and your pictures start to look really neat, you might be tempted to remain where you are.
-It’s a good idea to remain for a good while at the spot you have found, but keep in mind that a never-changing backdrop can become boring after a while for the viewer as well as for you, the photographer.
+It’s a good idea to remain for a while at the spot you’ve found, but keep in mind that a never-changing backdrop can eventually become boring for the viewer as well as for you, the photographer.

 Oliver Fluck is a German photographer and computer scientist currently residing in California.
 Besides his last name, his photo blog is receiving increasing attention.
 Website: www.fluck.de